-- Safety 100% of children were safe in 2INgage foster care placements. - Placement Stability 1.14 placements per child in FY22 Q1 shows a slight increase from FY21Q1 but is consistent with the baseline.
-This metric is cumulative and requires a comparison of like quarters.

-- Least Restrictive Placement Setting 88.5% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY22 Q1 is higher than baseline years average of 87.0%. - Placement within 50 miles 39.7% of children placed within 50 miles of their removal address on the last day of the quarter is a slight improvement from the previous quarter but continues to be below baseline. - Sibling Groups Placed Together 63.0% of sibling groups placed together.
-This is an increase from FY21 but a decline from baseline. - Kinship Placement 46.6% of children removed in the previous quarter (FY21Q4) were placed with relatives/kin on the 60th day after removal.
-This is a decrease from FY21 but is consistent with baseline.
-This measure is delayed by one quarter. - Preparation for Adult Living 100% of youth turning 18 (includes youth in foster care, kinship care and other settings in Stage II) completed PAL in FY22 Q1, showing sustained improvement in PAL completion for youth under 2INgage responsibility since baseline years. - Turnover Turnover as a performance measures relates to the overall tenure and experience of the workforce and ability of the agency to maintain low caseloads.
-Turnover has continued to increase from baseline.
-There were 19 separations from 2INgage in FY22 Q1 YTD resulting in an annualized turnover rate of 65.5% YTD.
-Annualized turnover shows the estimation of the overall turnover for the year assuming the quarterly trend were to continue.
+- Safety 99.7% of children were safe in 2INgage foster care placements.
+Safety below 100% represents an area for improvement. - Placement Stability 1.38 placements per child in FY22 Q3 shows an increase from FY21Q3. viii This metric is cumulative and requires a comparison of like quarters. - Least Restrictive Placement Setting 87.9% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY22 Q3 is slightly higher than baseline. - Placement within 50 miles 41.1% of children placed within 50 miles of their removal address on the last day of the quarter is an improvement from the previous FY but remains below baseline. - Sibling Groups Placed Together 67.1% of sibling groups placed together.
+This is an increase from FY21 but remains slightly lower than baseline. - Kinship Placement 52.2% of children removed in the previous quarter (FY22 Q2) were placed with relatives/kin on the 60th day after removal.
+This is an increase from FY21 and above baseline.
+This measure is delayed by one quarter. - Preparation for Adult Living 100% of youth turning 18 (includes youth in foster care, kinship care and other settings in Stage II) completed PAL in FY22 Q3, showing sustained commitment to PAL completion for youth under 2INgage responsibility.